 Finding a place to store everything from the garage might just be the biggest hurdle.
 This whole process will take a few days so I recommend doing it all at once.
 Our bench is built into the wall, so we left that.

-Make sure you scrub off any oil, dirt, or chippy paint from the floor.
+Make sure you scrub off any oil, dirt, or chipping paint from the floor.
 This is crucial for a proper bond.
-Use a good degreaser and a long handled scrub brush to remove any contaminants.
+Use a good degreaser and a long-handled scrub brush to remove any contaminants.

-Next is the etching.
-Acid etching is the best way to prep concrete to accept and bond with the coating.
 While etching isn’t hard, safety is the priority here.
 Muriatic Acid, also known as hydrochloric acid, is a strong acid.
-It is inexpensive but can do some damage so wear safety goggles, rubber gloves, and old shoes you don’t care about.
+Wear safety goggles, rubber gloves, and old shoes you don’t care about.
 Hubby is sensitive to fumes so he wore a respirator mask.
-That was probably a bit of overkill, but we are overkill kind of people.
-Don’t be scared, just be safe!
+That would be overkill for most.

-Tip: Both the acid etching and the Granite Grip must be applied when air/surface temperatures are above 50 degrees F.
+Pro Tip: Both the acid etching and the Paint must be applied when air/surface temperatures are above 50 degrees F.

 The floor is ready for light traffic in 24 hours but allow coating to dry for 72 hours before subjecting to automotive tires.
 Longer dry time required in cooler temperatures and in higher humidity.
 Don’t rinse the floor for 30 days and you have yourself a great floor!